elementary/switchboard-plug-network/README.md

     mkdir build
     cd build/

 Run `cmake` to configure the build environment and then `make` to build

     cmake -DCMAKE_INSTALL_PREFIX=/usr ..
     make

-If you are building on something other than elementary OS or a non Ubuntu based distribution, use the following instead to disable the systemwide proxy code which depends on `ubuntu-system-service`:
+If you are building on elementary OS or an Ubuntu based distribution, use the following to enable the systemwide proxy code which depends on `ubuntu-system-service`:

-    cmake -DCMAKE_INSTALL_PREFIX=/usr -DUBUNTU_BASED_DISTRO=OFF ..
+    cmake -DCMAKE_INSTALL_PREFIX=/usr -DUSE_UBUNTU_SERVICES=ON ..
     make

 To install, use `make install`, then execute with `switchboard`

     sudo make install